Looking for a bedtime story with a familiar setting? We round up the best books for kids that tell stories about Singapore!

 Best children’s books about Singapore

 This sweet and simple story about Boy Boy’s relationship with his grandpa, Ye Ye, takes place entirely in their living room, where the two play dress-ups one afternoon.
 Through the power of Ye Ye’s storytelling and Boy Boy’s imagination, the readers get glimpses of this grandfather’s great milestones – and Singapore’s history.
-From Ye Ye’s arrival in Singapore by boat, to living through the Japanese occupation to independence and all the way to a fun day out at the Grand Prix together, this is the story of Singapore’s evolution.
 Written in rhyme, this is a lovely book to read out loud.
-It introduces children to Singapore’s momentous moments, but is also about keeping family memories alive.
+It introduces children to Singapore’s momentous moments but is also about keeping family memories alive.
 A nostalgic read for parents who’ve grown up in Singapore, but just as poignant for families who have come from abroad.
 This is a lovely reminder of the depth of experience of our grandparents – and just how much we can learn from them.

 Sold by children’s brand Retykle, this charming picture book aimed at children up to three introduces them to the sights of Singapore.
 There’s something to enjoy for each letter of the alphabet!
 A lovely way to educate and reinforce experiences with young children, we’ve got a copy ourselves as the perfect keepsake.

-If the kiddos are mad for cats then this is a great choice for animal-loving littlies by Tan Soon Meng.
-Follow Pura the super cute cat who lives as a stray on Boat Quay with her besties Bhavana, Mei and Dexter.
-Life is pretty purr-fect for Pura until one day she is spotted by someone who realises she is a rare Singapura breed, and that catching her can make him a quick dollar or two!
-This heartwarming tale is a must for feline fans, as well as for any child who loves stories about friendship and heroism!
+If the kiddos are mad for cats then this is a great choice for animal-loving littlies.
+Follow Pura the super cute cat who lives on Boat Quay with her besties Bhavana, Mei, and Dexter.
+Life is pretty purr-fect for Pura until one day… She’s spotted by someone who realises she’s a rare Singapura breed, and that catching her can make him a quick dollar or two!
+This heartwarming tale’s a must for feline fans as well as for any child who loves stories about friendship and heroism!

-For the slightly older kiddos in the family, the Mr Midnight series by James Lee has been running here in Singapore since 1998 and has over 90 books and counting!
-Each book contains not one, but two ghoulish stories to satisfy even the most voracious bookworms.
+For the slightly older kiddos in the family, the Mr Midnight series by James Lee has been running here in Singapore since 1998.
+He’s written over 90 books and counting!
+Each book contains two ghoulish stories to satisfy even the most voracious bookworms.
 These mild-horror books, with titles such as My Mad Maid, There’s a Witch in my Watch, and My Class Vampire, are a total hit with the over-sevens, and are all set in and around Singapore.
 Ghosts in Bishan, vampires in Tampines, and zombies in Serangoon are sure to have your primary school kids engrossed and demanding to devour them all!

 Diana Taylor has pulled together 11 fantastic myths and tales of all things Singapore from how the island got its name to that time a tiger was found under a billiard table at Raffles Hotel.
 A great intro for all kids to our island’s multicultural past, colonial roots and surprising history.